chelseasfund/chelseasfund.org/_pages/providers.md

 ### <span style="color: #DC7633">Utah</span>

+**Litigation challenging Utah’s effective abortion ban following the recent Supreme Court decision is ongoing.
+Check with the clinics to see if they are open.**

 In Utah, parental consent is required for patients under age 18.
 A judge may excuse you from this requirement.
 Contact clinics for more information.